HYBRID EVENT: You can participate in person at Orlando, Florida, USA or Virtually from your home or work.

 Alexander Kharibegashvil, Telavi State University, Georgia

-Background and Aims: In epileptology and psychiatry, a huge layer of clinical facts have been accumulated, many of which have not received a proper explanation.
+Background and aims: In epileptology and psychiatry, a huge layer of clinical facts have been accumulated, many of which have not received a proper explanation.
 An attempt to explain some of the clinical manifestations of epilepsy and mental illness is presented.
 Methods: Cons [....] » Read More

-Marie Stella Marehin, Speaker at Addiction Medicine Conference
+Marcelo Sodelli, Speaker at Addiction Medicine Conference

 Oral Presentation (In-Person)